 Campaign A – free test

 The testing budget is set to $10.
-This means the campaign has received amount of traffic worth $10 within the test.
+This means that a campaign has received an amount of traffic worth $10 during the test.

-As we can see, the cost of produced clicks fully covered the cost of traffic, that was spent on the test.
-This way you pay only for clicks.
+As we can see, the overall cost of produced clicks has fully covered the traffic cost, which was spent on the test.
+This way, you pay only for clicks.

 Campaign B - Compensated Test

 The testing budget is $10.
-So accordingly, the campaign has received amount of traffic worth $10 within the test.
+Accordingly, the campaign has received an amount of traffic worth $10 during the test.

-cost of produced clicks 5 < Traffic Cost 10
+The overall cost of produced clicks $5 < (is less than) Traffic cost $10.

-As we can see, the cost of produced clicks is not enough to cover the traffic cost.
-Therefore, the system compensates for traffic costs from the test budget.
+As we can see, the overall cost of produced clicks is not enough to cover the traffic cost used for the test.
+Therefore, the system compensates for the traffic costs from the test budget.

-In this case, you pay both for clicks and for the traffic provided for the test.
+In this case, you pay both for clicks and for the traffic used for the test.

-The larger the test budget, the more traffic the campaign will receive during this test, and more zones will be tested.
+The bigger the test budget, the more traffic a campaign will receive during its test, and, thus, more zones will be tested.

-Now let’s take a look at what happens to the zones during and after the test.
+Now let’s take a look at what happens to the zones during and after a test.

 Smart campaigns have a self-optimization function.
-"Set impression limit by zone" section allows you to appoint an allowable amount of impressions from a zone in case it does not produce clicks.
-This option excludes zones from the test that don’t provide a single click for a fixed volume of impressions.
+The "Set impression limit by zone" section allows you to receive an appropriate amount of impressions from a specific zone in case it does not produce any clicks.
+This option excludes zones from a test that don’t provide a single click after a fixed volume of impressions has been received from it.
 This will prevent you from buying unnecessary traffic that does not show good results with your offer.

-The main purpose of the test is to find traffic that produces clicks.
-The zones with clicks are the most lucrative and we want to get more traffic from them.
-Let’s take a close look at what happens when the test finds a good zone.
-After a zone produces clicks, the system forms an eCPM at this zone and further buys traffic according to this eCPM.
-From now on, the needed traffic is purchased both within the test and out of it.
+The main purpose of the test is to determine traffic zones that produce more clicks.
+The zones with clicks are the most lucrative, and we want to get more traffic from them.
+Let’s take a closer look at what happens when a good zone is found during a test.
+After a zone has produced some clicks, the system forms an eCPM (effective CPM) for this zone and continues to buy traffic on the zone according to this very eCPM.
+From now on, the needed traffic is purchased both as a part of the test and out of it (independently).

-Thus, in the dashboard, you can see what the current test is costing you as well as separate costs of the zones that work on their own eCPM.
-For this reason, you can see the campaign in the test with a cost exceeding the established test budget.
+On the Dashboard, you can see the current test cost as well as separate costs for the zones that work according to their own eCPM.
+For this reason, you may see the campaign in the testing period has spent more than a previously set test budget.